Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 | | body | TextField
 | | created_on | DateTime

 ### Typography

-The fonts I have selected are :  Nunito for the text and Roboto for the headings.
+The fonts I have selected are :  Nunito for the text and Roboto for the headings and Cedarville Cursive for the brand.
 These have been selected as they are clear and simple.

 ### Images/color

 I have kept the layout and colours simple.
+I have used a darker shade of blue for the navbar and footer, pulled from the hero image.
+I have used a brighter blue to highlight the page that is open on the navbar and have used this color again on the posts page for the author flash.
+I have use a slightly differnet blue for the header in the details page.

 ## Technologies used

 ### Languages

 - HTML
 - CSS
 - Python

 ### Frameworks, libraries & programs

 - Django
 - Bootstrap